 After a few years, Shalandrea decided it was time to relocate.
 “Put simply, I came here because I needed to be in a place where I could afford to dream as a black woman living in America,” she says.
 Her ambition didn’t miss a beat.
 In just seven months What’s Ya Vibe has already collaborated with UMOCA, Oasis Cafe, Lost Acorn Gallery and Tea Zaanti to connect with a Salt Lake audience and share her knowledge of modern POC artists.
 “I’m used to being celebrated and celebrating my culture, so I just continued doing what I’m used to doing.”
 All of Shalandrea’s efforts can be broken down into What’s Ya Vibe’s three integral pillars: Workshops, Murals and Interactive Design.
 Shalandrea collabs with Workshop SLC and other various galleries to offer public workshops like their weekly Creativity N’ Vibe meetup, in which various local artists lead a free art class.
 Everything from paint to pressed flowers are provided, depending on what class is being led that day.
 What’s Ya Vibe also offers private workshops, perfect for team-building activities or birthday parties.

 Shalandrea will continue to curate unique exhibits and collaborate with businesses like Tea Zaanti and Workshop SLC, but long term, she wants What’s Ya Vibe to have its own brick-and-mortar space.
-In the next year, she hopes to have her own retail space and eventually open a larger flagship building with a plant-based cafe, community garden and shared spaces.
-And in the grand scheme of things, Shalandrea wants to reach a global audience.
+In the next year, she hopes to have a retail space and, eventually, a larger flagship with a plant-based cafe, community garden and shared spaces.
+In the grand scheme of things, Shalandrea wants to reach a global audience.
 “By the time I’m 113 years old, I would like What’s Ya Vibe to have a presence on every single continent, and still be a space for everyone.”

 Get involved with What’s Ya Vibe by volunteering, donating or applying for an artist feature at one of their upcoming shows.